Skip to main content

 • Typical offer: A*AA

 • Interview arrangements: Two interviews.
 If invited to interview, applicants will be asked to submit two pieces of recent, marked schoolwork (in any subject).
 The submitted work will be discussed in at least one of the interviews.
+At least one of the interviews will be focused on linguistic ability or aptitude, tailored to candidates’ experience.
+Applicants for the four-year course will have a separate Language aptitude assessment interview run by the Faculty.

 Classics undergraduate information

-Each of the Girton Fellows in Classics teaches both for the College and for the Faculty of Classics, resulting in particularly careful integration of College supervisions with Faculty lectures and classes.
-In an eight-week term, four essays will be set on topics in Greek and Latin literature and four on students’ two chosen options (students select any two of Philosophy, Ancient History, Art and Archaeology, and Linguistics and Philology at the end of their first term).
-Essays form the starting-point for further exploration of the topic and the relevant materials in the supervision.
-For the first two years, students also have one language-learning assignment in Latin and Greek every week.
-Much of the supervision in literature and language is covered in College (though the supervisions themselves sometimes take place in the Faculty, on the Sidgwick site).
-Other subjects are supervised by experts from other colleges, and this naturally increases at Part II, as students choose from a range of papers on specialist topics.
-The majority of students opt to do a dissertation as one of their papers for Part II.
-Recent topics include: transformations of the Niobe myth, the historiography of the general Epaminondas, Pompeian graffiti, and the names given to pet dogs and hunting hounds in ancient Greece.
+Much of the supervision in literature and language is currently covered in College (though the supervisions themselves sometimes take place in the Faculty, on the Sidgwick site).
+Other subjects are supervised by experts from other Colleges, and this naturally increases at Part II, as students choose from a range of papers on specialist topics.
+The majority of students opt to write a dissertation as one of their papers for Part II.
+Recent topics include: the philosophy of Parmenides; transformations of the Niobe myth, the historiography of the general Epaminondas, Pompeian graffiti, Classical dog names, and Piranesi’s relationship with Antiquity.

 Classics postgraduate information